Configure the authentication settings

 Configure the authentication method and settings

-2. Click the drop-down menu and select option that defines how Web Help Desk identifies users when they log in.
+In the Authentication Method drop-down menu, specify how Web Help Desk identifies users when they log in.

 The following table describes each menu option.